PremchandGat/python-task2/README.md

 # Step3
 Check your Linux system ip address<br />
 <b>ifconfig<br /></b>
-Now you need to change http://192.168.43.168 to your linux system ip address in index.html and page.html webpages
+Now you need to change http://192.168.43.168 to your linux system ip address in index.html and page.html webpages<br />
+use Password "prem"<br />    username "root"